Ising model: Phase transition and exact solution in two dimensions

 The Ising model undergoes a phase transition between an ordered and a disordered phase in 2 dimensions or more.
 Namely, the system is disordered for small β, whereas for large β the system exhibits ferromagnetic order:

 This was first proven by Rudolf Peierls in 1936, using what is now called a Peierls argument.

 The Ising model on a two-dimensional square lattice with no magnetic field was analytically solved by Onsager (1944).
-Onsager showed that the correlation functions and free energy of the Ising model are determined by a noninteracting lattice fermion.
-Onsager announced the formula for the spontaneous magnetization for the 2-dimensional model in 1949 but did not give a derivation.
+Onsager obtained the correlation functions and free energy of the Ising model and announced the formula for the spontaneous magnetization for the 2-dimensional model in 1949 but did not give a derivation.
 Yang (1952) gave the first published proof of this formula, using a limit formula for Fredholm determinants, proved in 1951 by Szegő in direct response to Onsager's work.

 Correlation inequalities

-A number of correlation inequalities has been derived rigorously for the Ising spin correlations (for general lattice structures), which enabled mathematicians to study the Ising model both on and off criticality.
+A number of correlation inequalities have been derived rigorously for the Ising spin correlations (for general lattice structures), which have enabled mathematicians to study the Ising model both on and off criticality.